Fyllee/fyllee/README.md

 - `width`: Set to an integer to define the width of the image.
 You can't set an integer greater than the actual width.
 - `rotate`: Set to an integer to define the rotation of the image.
 The integer must be between -360 and 360.
 - `mirror` Set to `"vertical"` to make the image vertically mirrored.
 Set to `"horizontal"` to make the image horizontally mirrored.
 Set to `"both"` to make the image vertically and horizontally mirrored.\

 **Response:** `200 OK`
 The content

-ℹ️ There is also a shortcut for this route, which is not subject to versionning: `/contents/:id`. ℹ️ All query parameters are optional, and only usable for images.
-If none are set, the raw image will be returned ℹ️ If you set only the height *or* the width, the image will be scaled accordingly to keep its ratio.
+ℹ️ There is also a shortcut for this route, which is not subject to versionning: `/contents/:id`.\
+ℹ️ All query parameters are optional, and only usable for images.
+If none are set, the raw image will be returned.\
+ℹ️ If you set only the height *or* the width, the image will be scaled accordingly to keep its ratio.
 </details>